michaeljbishop/mulligan/README.md

 # Mulligan

-"...a stroke that is replayed from the spot of the previous stroke without penalty, due to an errant shot made on the previous stroke.
+"In golf,...a stroke that is replayed from the spot of the previous stroke without penalty, due to an errant shot made on the previous stroke.
 The result is, as the hole is played and scored, as if the first errant shot had never been made." -- [Wikipedia](http://en.wikipedia.org/wiki/Mulligan_(games)#Mulligan_in_golf)

 ## Usage